3

 3–2The flux of a vector field

 Before we consider our next integral theorem—a theorem about the divergence—we would like to study a certain idea which has an easily understood physical significance in the case of heat flow.
-We have defined the vector $\FLPh$, which represents the heat that flows through a unit area in a unit time.
-Suppose that inside a block of material we have some closed surface $S$ which encloses the volume $V$ (Fig. 3–3).
+We have defined the vector h, which represents the heat that flows through a unit area in a unit time.
+Suppose that inside a block of material we have some closed surface S which encloses the volume V (Fig. 3–3).
 We would like to find out how much heat is flowing out of this volume.
-We can, of course, find it by calculating the total heat flow out of the surface $S$.
+We can, of course, find it by calculating the total heat flow out of the surface S.

-We write $da$ for the area of an element of the surface.
+We write da for the area of an element of the surface.
 The symbol stands for a two-dimensional differential.
-If, for instance, the area happened to be in the $xy$-plane we would have \begin{equation*} da=dx\,dy. \end{equation*} Later we shall have integrals over volume and for these it is convenient to consider a differential volume that is a little cube.
-So when we write $dV$ we mean \begin{equation*} dV=dx\,dy\,dz. \end{equation*}
+If, for instance, the area happened to be in the xy-plane we would have da=dxdy.
+Later we shall have integrals over volume and for these it is convenient to consider a differential volume that is a little cube.
+So when we write dV we mean dV=dxdydz.

-We are also going to call this surface integral “the flux of $\FLPh$ through the surface.”
-Originally the word flux meant flow, so that the surface integral just means the flow of $\FLPh$ through the surface.
-We may think: $\FLPh$ is the “current density” of heat flow and the surface integral of it is the total heat current directed out of the surface; that is, the thermal energy per unit time (joules per second).
+We are also going to call this surface integral “the flux of h through the surface.”
+Originally the word flux meant flow, so that the surface integral just means the flow of h through the surface.
+We may think: h is the “current density” of heat flow and the surface integral of it is the total heat current directed out of the surface; that is, the thermal energy per unit time (joules per second).

 3–3The flux from a cube; Gauss’ theorem

-We have connected the divergence of $\FLPC$ to the flux of $\FLPC$ out
+We have connected the divergence of C to the flux of C out

 of each infinitesimal volume.
 For any finite volume we can use the